 Get bored of the same old things for breakfast?
 Scrambled eggs, peanut butter toast, routine smoothies, breakfast sandwiches, ya da ya da ya da.
 Well this is one of those things you can make a supply of and change it up everyday.
-Mashed sweet potatoes for breakfast sounded really strange to me when I first heard about it, but I figured it couldn’t be too different from oatmeal, so I tried it out.
+Vegan breakfast mashed sweet potato sounded really strange to me when I first made them, but I figured it couldn’t be too different from oatmeal, so I tried it out.

 What I quickly found out is that I LOVE this breakfast.
 It’s so easy if you prep ahead of time, and it is so versatile.
 Change up your toppings to make a new breakfast everyday.